d-krupke/cpsat-primer/README.md

 You can still get lucky for smaller problems (let us say a few hundred to thousands of variables) and obtain optimal solutions without having an idea of what is going on.
 The solvers can handle more and more 'bad' problem models effectively with every year.

+> **Definition:** A *model* in mathematical programming refers to a mathematical description of a problem, consisting of
+> variables, constraints, and optionally an objective function that can be understood by the corresponding solver class.
+> *Modelling* refers to transforming a problem (instance) into the corresponding framework, e.g.,
+> by making all constraints linear as required for Mixed Integer Linear Programming.
+> Be aware that the [SAT](https://en.wikipedia.org/wiki/SAT_solver)-community uses the term *model* to refer to a (feasible)
+> variable assignment, i.e., solution of a SAT-formula.
+If you struggle with this terminology, maybe you want to read
+> this short guide on [Math Programming Modelling Bascis](https://www.gurobi.com/resources/math-programming-modeling-basics/).

 Our first problem has no deeper meaning, except of showing the basic workflow of creating the variables (x and y), adding the constraint x+y<=30 on them, setting the objective function (maximize 30*x + 50*y), and obtaining a solution: